lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

     +int main() {} # [!code ++]
     ```

-This workflow allows you to review `clang-format`’s changes independently of your development changes.
-If you don’t like them, you can discard them by purging your working tree using `git checkout`.
-If you’re satisfied, simply stage the formatting changes with `git add`.
+This workflow allows you to review `clang-format`'s changes independently of your development changes.
+If you don't like them, you can discard them by purging your working tree using `git checkout`.
+If you're satisfied, simply stage the formatting changes with `git add`.

 ### Specifying a Formatting Style